MicrosoftDocs/playfab-docs/playfab-docs/sdks/photon/quickstart.md

         PlayFabClientAPI.GetPhotonAuthenticationToken(new GetPhotonAuthenticationTokenRequest()
         {
-            PhotonApplicationId = PhotonNetwork.PhotonServerSettings.AppID
+            PhotonApplicationId = PhotonNetwork.PhotonServerSettings.AppSettings.AppIdRealtime
         }, AuthenticateWithPhoton, OnPlayFabError);
     }

     /*
      * Step 3
      * This is the final and the simplest step.
-We create new AuthenticationValues instance.
+We create a new AuthenticationValues instance.
-     * This class describes how to authenticate a players inside Photon environment.
+     * This class describes how to authenticate a player inside the Photon environment.
      */
     private void AuthenticateWithPhoton(GetPhotonAuthenticationTokenResult obj) {
         LogMessage("Photon token acquired: " + obj.PhotonCustomAuthenticationToken + "  Authentication complete.");

-        //We set AuthType to custom, meaning we bring our own, PlayFab authentication procedure. var customAuth = new AuthenticationValues { AuthType = CustomAuthenticationType.Custom };
+        //We set AuthType to custom, meaning we bring our own, PlayFab authentication procedure. var customAuth = new Photon.Realtime.AuthenticationValues { AuthType = CustomAuthenticationType.Custom };

         //We add "username" parameter.
 Do not let it confuse you: PlayFab is expecting this parameter to contain player PlayFab ID (!) and not username. customAuth.AddAuthParameter("username", _playFabPlayerIdCache);    // expected by PlayFab custom auth service